Do YouTubers Get Paid if I Skip Ads?

 What Types of Ads are Available?

-Whenever a video creator sets up a YouTube channel, they set the parameters for what types of ads appear on their videos.
+Whenever a video creator sets up a YouTube channel, they set the parameters for what types of YouTube ads appear on their videos.

 Each one has its own pros and cons, but the success ultimately depends on your audience size and the loyalty of your viewers.
 If you have a huge, dedicated fanbase, you can pick anything you want and you'll still make money.